nstgeorge/VEKTA/README.md

 ## What is this?
 VEKTA is a game created in Processing 3 to test the limits of Processing's capabilities in interactive games and real-time physics calculations.

+All graphics (aside from the title in the main screen) are programmed as mathematical equations - the only saved image is the title.

 Overall, this is nearly the most it seems to be capable of handling - there are many calculations performed every single frame.
 Maybe I'll get around to optimizing them...
 Or maybe not.

 ## What did I learn from this?